-Salary may be an income.
+Salary Vs Income is an interesting math game: Salary may be an income.
 But not all incomes are necessarily salary- your shares that ensure a steady flow of cash into your account, income from property, trust money, income from fixed deposit to name a few.
 You can even get yourself a credit card if your parent(s)/ guardian supports you financially.
 Can you think of other such scenarios where one has a stable income but is not working?

-Stay-at-home spouses has as much right in the family income especially if he/ she is also in charge.
+Your say in the familial finances matters: Stay-at-home spouses has as much right in the family income especially if he/ she is also in charge.
 And they can certainly apply for their own credit card.

-Many banks permit you to put in grants, child support, alimony, legal compensation etc. as income.
+You receive income from other sources: Many banks permit you to put in grants, child support, alimony, legal compensation etc. as income.
 And the best part is, these do not even have to be reported.

-Many these days are making plans and working hard in their 20s and 30s to retire by 40.
+There is ample savings up your sleeve: Many these days are making plans and working hard in their 20s and 30s to retire by 40.
 They can easily show papers related to that as income.

-Many parents opt to make their child (mostly studying in another city/ country) a co-signer.
+Team up with a co-signer: Many parents opt to make their child (mostly studying in another city/ country) a co-signer.
 Though the other party will be responsible for the debt (like the non-earning party), the first party’s income can be leveraged for this purpose.